Hudson-Torchmark Presidential Professor

 Yeary has spent thirteen summers (2002-2015) at Raytheon near Dallas, where he is a Senior Engineer.
 He has made a variety of technical contributions which include several fielded systems, invention disclosures and proprietary reports.
 This work includes phased array radar design, tracking algorithm design, SAR/ISAR algorithm design and detection studies.
 In the fall of 2012 and Spring of 2013, Yeary joined the Massachusetts Institute of Technology’s (MIT’s) Lincoln Laboratory on sabbatical to make technical contributions and anechoic chamber measurements (at nearby Hanscom, AFB) related to one of the preliminary radar panels associated with the national Multifunction Phased Array Radar (MPAR) effort.
 In addition, a variety of hard-target detection studies were prepared for the MPAR panels.

-Yeary is a Senior Member of the IEEE, a licensed Professional Engineer (PE) and member of the Tau Beta Pi and Eta Kappa Nu Honor Societies.
+Yeary is a Fellow of the IEEE (as of 2016), a licensed Professional Engineer (PE) and member of the Tau Beta Pi and Eta Kappa Nu Honor Societies.
 Yeary received the 2005 Outstanding Young Engineer Award from the Institute of Electrical and Electronics Engineers (IEEE), as given by the IEEE Instrumentation and Measurement Society.
 He has served on numerous national and international review panels, and several are noted here.
 He was a Session Chairman of the 2001 IEEE International Symposium on Intelligent Signal Processing and Communication Systems.
 In 2001, he served on the steering committee of the U.S. Department on Energy’s 2001 Future Energy Challenge.
 He has served as a Session Chairman at the 2003 IEEE-IMTC and as a Technical Committee Member of the 2003 and 2004 IEEE-ICIP.
 He served as a Technical Committee Member for IMTC in 2006, 2007 and 2008; and I2MTC in 2013 and 2014.
 He served as a technical co-chair for this meeting in May of 2010 in Austin.
 He is an Associate Editor for the IEEE Transactions on Instrumentation & Measurement and serves on the I&M Society’s Administrative Committee (AdCom).
 He also participates as this society’s Technical Committee chair for TC-26 Radar Cross Section.
 From 2012-2015, he served as a member of the IEEE AES Radar Systems Panel (RSP) and chaired the RSP’s Civilian Radar Committee.
 Yeary was a member of the Technical Program Committee for the 2013 IEEE International Symposium on Phased Array Systems and Technology, Waltham, MA and will do so again in 2016.
 He was a member of the Technical Program Committee for the 2014 IEEE Radar Conference, Cincinnati, OH and for the 2015 IEEE International Radar Conference, Arlington, VA.

 In tandem with technical contributions, Yeary is interested in training the next generation of students – principally through hands-on experiments and deep theoretical understandings.
 He has many years of experience as a teaching assistant, lecturer and faculty member.
 Since January of 1993, he has taught many students in various laboratories and lecture courses, culminating in approximately 20 years of instructional experience.
 He was awarded as a 1998 NSF/FIE New Faculty Fellow.
 By invitation, he was selected to participate in the U.S. National Academy of Engineering’s Foundations of Engineering Education Symposium in 2010.
 While at OU, he has taught Digital Signals & Filters, Digital Radar Systems, Adaptive Digital Signal & Array Processing and Electronics II.